This post may contain affiliate links. Please read my disclosure policy.

 - To prepare the vinaigrette, combine all ingredients and whisk together until combined.
 Set aside at room temperature while preparing the salad.

-- Preheat the oven to Boil.
+- Preheat the oven to Broil.
 Coat the salmon fillets in 1 teaspoon olive oil, on both sides.
 Season the salmon with salt and pepper.
 Heat an oven proof skillet on medium and place the salmon in the skillet, skin side down.
 Cook for 3-4 minutes then turn and cook another 2-3 minutes.
 Turn the fillet back over so the skin side is down and place under the broiler.
 Broil until the salmon is cooked through and crispy brown on top.

 - Remove the salmon from the oven and transfer to a clean plate.
 Cool while preparing the salad.